Clarinet players from Stadler to Fröst

 Johann Simon Hermstedt

 Johann Simon Hermstedt (1778-1846) was the virtuoso with a technical talent.
-His tone was not as beautiful as Heinrich Baermann's (that is why Weber preferred Baermann and wrote for him), but Hermstedt was not only a player who could play nearly everything, but a giftid kraftsman as well.
+His tone was not as beautiful as Heinrich Baermann's (that is why Weber preferred Baermann and wrote for him), but Hermstedt was not only a player who could play nearly everything, but a gifted craftsman as well.
 The composer who wrote for him was Spohr.
-Spohr did not care for any problems the player might have with a piece which in return resulted in Hermstedt improving the mechanic of his instrument.
-This pushed forward the technical improvemenue of the clarinet a lot.
-Still today the four concertos for Hermstedt are full of difficult problems even for the most experienced players.
+Spohr did not care for any problems the player might have with a piece which in return resulted in Hermstedt improving the mechanics of his instrument.
+This pushed forward the technical improvement of the clarinet a lot.
+Even today with advanced instruments you will find the four concertos for Hermstedt to be packed with tough challenges for the most experienced players.

 Heinrich Baermann

 Heinrich Baermann (1784 - 1847) started his musical career as oboe player in Potsdam.
 Then he learned to play the clarinet and went to Munich to King Ludwig's court, later to Vienna and London.
 He traveled all over Europe on concert tours.
-In Munich he met Carl Maria von Weber and like Mozart wrote concertos for Stadler, Weber wrote for Baermann.
+In Munich he met Carl Maria von Weber and, like Mozart wrote concertos for Stadler, Weber wrote for Baermann.
 The success was overwhelming.
 Weber wrote to a friend: "The whole orchestra went crazy and demands concertos from me.
-The are writing to the King and the musical board...".
+The are even writing to the King and the board of musical directors...".

 Carl Baermann